Tobias-Opsahl/TobiasaoThesis/README.md

 ### Training, Evaluating and Plotting

 One can train, evaluate and plot the results by passing `--evaluate_and_plot`.
 This will use the best hyperparameters to train the models, evaluate it on the test-set, and plot results.
-The best hyperparameters found are saved in `results/hyperparameters/`, but one can override it by running hyperparameter searches (explained below).
+If no hyperparameters are searched for yet (see below), this will just use defualt hyperparameters instead.
 The argument `--n_bootstrap <n>` specified how many times to draw subsets that each model is trained and tested on, which was 10 for ConceptShapes and 3 for CUB.

 Here are some example runs: